honungsburk/cardano-web-bridge-wrapper/README.md

 ## Why should you use this library?

-The library adds three improvments over directly using the injected web bridges:
+The library adds three improvements over directly using the injected web bridges:

 - Types
 - Automatically convert to and from CBOR